-Under the new healthcare law, the Affordable Care Act, nearly everyone must have health insurance.
+Under the Affordable Care Act, nearly everyone must have health insurance.
 However, you can't just go out and buy health insurance whenever you want.
 Unless you qualify for a special exception, you can sign up only during open enrollment.

 When you sign up will determine when your coverage starts.

 - Sign up starting Nov.
 1 and by Dec.
 15, and your coverage will be in effect beginning Jan.
 1.

 - Sign up between Dec.
 16 and Jan.
 15, and your coverage will kick in on Feb.
 1.

 - Sign up between Jan.
 16 and Jan.
 31, and your coverage will start March 1.